 Over the years, Chris has frequently spoken on Workers Compensation matters to a number of groups including the Oregon Worker Compensation Attorneys, Oregon Trial Lawyer’s Association, the Oregon State Bar, Oregon Law Institute, the American Bar Association and the Washington State Trial Lawyers’ Association.

 Chris and his wife, Barb, have lived in Eugene since 1979, where they have successfully raised two children into two wonderful adults.
-One has graduated from college and is working on the East Coast while the other continues to attend school at the University of Washington.
+Both have graduated from college, and one received his MBA from Duke University.
+They are both working on the East Coast.

 Chris’s hobbies include cooking, wine tasting, camping, playing with his over-active Labrador retriever and enjoying peace and quiet in the house now that the kids have moved out.